DEBINTOMSOFTWARE/CcaApp/README.md

 # CleanCodeArchitecture

-The App consists of two screens with the below specifications Specification.
-The first screen displays a list of dog breeds from the Dogs API (https://dog.ceo/dog-api/) and presents the result in a scrolling list.
-Tap a breed from the list and navigate to the second screen.
+The application comprises two screens designed with the following specifications.
+The initial screen showcases a scrollable list of dog breeds fetched from the Dogs API (https://dog.ceo/dog-api/).
+Tapping on a specific breed in the list navigates the user to the second screen.
-The second screen will load 10 random dog images of the selected breed.

-The App was developed in MVVM architecture with Android jetpack components to make the project lifecycle aware by following the clean code architecture and adding the test cases for the data layer, interactors layer, framework layer and presentation layer.
-And also added ViewModel testing, fragment, and navigation testing.
+On the second screen, the app loads 10 random images of the selected breed.
+The development follows the MVVM architecture, employing Android Jetpack components to enhance project lifecycle awareness.
+Clean code architecture principles are adhered to, with comprehensive test cases covering the data layer, interactors layer, framework layer, and presentation layer.
+Additionally, the project incorporates ViewModel testing, as well as testing for fragments and navigation.

-Technologies Used for CcaApp
+Key technologies used in the CcaApp include:

-Kotlin (Clean code architecture)
+Kotlin (with a focus on clean code architecture)

 MVVM architecture

-ConstrainLayout
+ConstraintLayout

 ViewModel data binding